Keenlol/SKE_final_project_y1-1/README.md

 ## Project design and implementation 💻

--  As for the paddles, form Aj.Paruj's code which only detects and calculate collision from the top and bottom of the paddle.
+-  As for the paddles, from **Aj.Paruj**'s code which only detects and calculate collision from the top and bottom of the paddle.
 I added collisions detection and calculation from the side of the paddle.
 -  As for calculating the collisions for tilting paddles, I rotate everything around the middle of the paddle and pretend like the paddle is up right, so that I can reuse the code for the not-tilted paddles.
 I created a helper function that rotate an (x, y) position around a certain pivot and that allows me to rotate the ball's position and velocity vectors around the paddle so that I can easily calculate it and rotate it back to apply the correct values.
 -  Paddles animation where made by having a target location and then set the current position x% the distance between the current position and the target position so you have this kinda of nice *easing out* animation.
--  For the ball I added calculation for mass according to its size and also a color gradient code that will change the ball color based on its kenetic energy.
-The colors is from `rgb(200, 230, 255)` to `rgb(230, 20, 20)` (low to high), so that players can pay attention to the right ball among the chaos of it all.
+-  The ball's mass is calculated based on its size.
+Its color dynamically changes according to its kinetic energy, transitioning along a gradient from light blue (`rgb(200, 230, 255)`) at low speeds to bright red (`rgb(230, 20, 20)`) at high speeds.
+This helps players focus on the most dangerous ball amid the chaos.
 -  I added an extra class for displaying characters using turtle, which is basically a 3x3 grid which each point having its own id:
 ```
 points: